Tommy & Karen

 Our Istrian highlights: sitting outside in the evening with our wonderful friends enjoying warm (in every sense) hospitality; dinner on the terrace at Konoba in Oprtalj with fabulous food and views; going to the close-by water park Istralandia – perfect for our teenage boys (and for the grown-ups too, even if you just sunbathe by one of the many pools).
 Istria is also a fantastic base to see an amazing array of places – Venice, Trieste, Ljubljana are all within striking distance.

 The house is stunning inside and out – it makes such a difference that coming ‘home’ every evening is something to look forward to as much as the delights of the day.
-The spot is undoubtedly quiet and out of the way, and so if it’s peace you want – and a million stars at night – it’s perfect.
+The location is quiet and so if it’s peace you want – and a million stars at night – it’s perfect.
 But of course, you can also be in Trieste in an hour and in Ljubljana in well under 2 hours, so you’re in no way cut off.
 What a place to live!”